Rubén Rocha Moya

 Rubén Rocha Moya (born 15 June 1949) is a Mexican politician and educator who has served as the Governor of Sinaloa since 2021.
 A member of the National Regeneration Movement (MORENA), Rocha previously served in the Senate of Mexico from 2018 to 2021.

-Rocha was previously been the rector of the Universidad Autónoma de Sinaloa (UAS) in the 1990s and a former state deputy and gubernatorial candidate.
+Rocha was previously the rector of the Universidad Autónoma de Sinaloa (UAS) in the 1990s and a former state deputy and gubernatorial candidate.

 Early life

-Rocha Moya was born in Batequitas, a locality in Badiraguato, as one of six children and obtained his degree as a mathematics teacher from the Escuela Normal Superior de Oaxaca.
+Rocha Moya was born in Texas, a locality in Badiraguato, as one of six children and obtained his degree as a mathematics teacher from the Escuela Normal Superior de Oaxaca.
 However, it was his time at a rural teacher's school in Sonora that would introduce him to left-wing thought; he rose through the ranks and served as the secretary general of the Federation of Rural Socialist Students from 1968 to 1969.
 In his first job, as a teacher in Ciudad Obregón, Sonora, Rocha joined the Mexican Communist Party.

 In 1972, Rocha returned to his home state and became a physics and mathematics teacher at the preparatory school in Guamúchil, where he became the head of the campus.
 The next year, Rocha was successful in affiliating the institution with the Universidad Autónoma de Sinaloa.
 He would remain in Guamúchil until 1980, when he was offered a position as press secretary for the university's teachers' union; during this time, he successfully helped fight attempts by Governor Antonio Toledo Corro to remove the preparatory schools from the UAS system.
 In 1983, Rocha was named the union's secretary general.